How To Prepare For the MMI

 Your interviewers want to know if you’re ready to study medicine.
 This is assessed, in part, by observing your communication skills.

 Unfortunately, you won’t know the questions word for word until you arrive at your interview.
 But you can prepare by reviewing MMI practice questions and familiarizing yourself with the various topics and types of interview questions.
-Your interview questions can cover a wide range of topics.
+Your interview questions can cover a wide range of topics, from personal questions to ethical dilemmas

 Some topics, themes, and scenarios to potentially expect in the MMI prompts: